 Aerodyne is able to visit about two point sources per day, including repeats to top-priority sources.
 Daily wind conditions and downwind road access will dictate which day(s) a source or concern is visited.
 Clusters of sources with favorable sampling conditions can often be visited together, maximizing our sampling time.
 Repeat visits (multiple days) to the top priority sources will be attempted.
-Aerodyne will attempt independent visits to high priority point sources on at least 50% of the days allocated to a given community, and each visit will attempt to collect 3-5 mobile plumes.
+We will attempt independent visits to high priority point sources on at least 50% of the days allocated to a given CNC, and each visit will attempt to collect 3-5 mobile plumes.
 If the source is a VOC or dust/metals source, a stationary measurement in the plume enhancement will be attempted.

 Sources with no detected emissions are difficult to rule out.
 Aerodyne will attempt to re-measure non-detect high-priority sources up to two additional times.
 Repeats to lower-priority non-detect sources will be deprioritized.
+In addition to site-specific monitoring plans, general background measurements will be made at different points throughout the community using a general survey approach.